Leica V-LUX Typ 114 vs Nikon D800

 |Leica V-LUX 4||Y||stereo||mono||Y||-||mini||2.0||-||-||-|

 It is notable that the V-LUX Typ 114 offers wifi support, while the D800 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D800 (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the V-LUX Typ 114 and the D800 have been discontinued, but can regularly be found used on eBay.
+The D800 was replaced by the Nikon D810, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.